 REBOL can be a very productive language but like all languages you will find it useful for some things but not others.
 Learning REBOL is a very worthwhile experience, the benefits of REBOL can not be counted only by what is produced, but also in how you think after you have learnt it.

 REBOL's creator, Carl Sassenrath, has a blog which focusses on REBOL.
-Carl's Blog is not updated very often now but contains useful information.
+Carl's Blog is not updated very often now as he is very busy with other projects but his blog contains useful information.

 Here are some "must read" blog entries that focus on the REBOL language: